duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 # Karabiner Elements to change keys

-Since I like Alt + ` to switch to next window inside same app.
+Since I like Alt + tilda to switch to next window inside same app.
 You can try to choose English PC in System Preferences->Keyboard->Input Sources.
-This way keys (§ and `)  were replaced,  but also single quote key, so better solution is to use karabiner.
+This way keys (§ and tilda)  were replaced,  but also single quote key, so better solution is to use karabiner.
 For Sierra 10.12.5 there is new version
 <https://github.com/tekezo/Karabiner-Elements>

 My `.config/karabiner/karabiner.json` file looks: